Excellent Customer Service

 Excellent customer service builds on good customer service

-An excellent customer service culture goes a step beyond.
+Excellent customer service, though, goes a step beyond.
 Instead of the old-school “If you build it, they will come” mindset, great companies know they have to be nimble and play by modern customers’ rules.
 Customers come with certain expectations; but rather than meeting those expectations, excellent customer service exceeds expectations.

 In show business, they say to leave your audience wanting more.
 In customer service, however, you want your customers to leave with even more than they wanted.